How to Increase Productivity by 500% and Boost Innovation

 - Binaural beats — first discovered in 1839 by phsyicist Heinrich Wilhelm Dove, it refers to the coalescence of different audio frequencies, one in each ear, to help trigger brain activity in the flow state.
 You can listen to some beats at MyNoise.net and Brain.Fm the next time you’re doing something that requires your full concentration.

 - Smart drugs, better known by those in SIlicon Valley as ‘nootropics’, are cognitive enhancers that support focus, memory, creativity and motivation.
 UFC commentator, stand up comedian and Brasilian Jiu Jitsu brown belt, Joe Rogan, says he won’t do anything that requires focus without nootropics.
-Popular brands include Alpha Brain, Nootrobox and Australia’s Noots(disclaimer: I’m an advisor at Noots).
+Popular brands include Onnit’s Alpha Brain.

 - Batch processing — lifestyle entrepreneur and all round motivational guru, Tim Ferriss, popularised this in his New York Times bestseller The Four Hour Work Week.
 The idea is that you select times of day to batch certain processes, such as checking email, which he claims to do once or twice a day.
 This way, you’re limiting distraction and you stop chasing supposedly shiny objects down a rabbit hole.